j-pk/Minimal/README.md

 - Offline viewing with Core Data: Access your favorite subreddits even without an internet connection.
 - Commenting on posts: Engage with the Reddit community by leaving comments.

 This version represents a renamed upgrade of the original app I had on worked on years ago.
+It would of been neat having another go utilzing some more modern APIs that Apple has since released.

 I enjoyed reddit, but I wonder what's next?